SNDTWEET and Twitter can appear to be an unusual combination

 via Twitter.
 Using your cell phone or PDA, you can run a command on your IBM in an

 emergency.
 This has been implemented in SNDTWEET in a secure environment.

 - User Application Interface - SNDTWEET lets you submit your own custom

-inquries by sending direct messages to your System i.
+inquries by sending direct messages to your IBM i.
 The interface will interpret your Tweet on the